jimmybanta/LLM-from-scratch/README.md

 # LLM from scratch

-In an effort to gain a deep understanding of LLM's (and their underlying architecture with transformers), I want to implement and train one from scratch.
+In an effort to gain a deep understanding of LLM's (and their underlying architecture with transformers), I want to implement and train one from scratch, without the use of any machine learning library (like PyTorch, Tensorflow, etc.)

 ## To Do